MicrosoftDocs/win32/desktop-src/CIMWin32Prov/geteffectivepermission-method-in-class-cim-datafile.md

 ---
-Description: 'Determines whether the caller has the aggregated permissions on the CIM\_DataFile object, and the share on which the file or directory resides, as specified by the Permission argument.
-This method is inherited from CIM\_LogicalFile.'
+Description: Determines whether the caller has the aggregated permissions on the CIM\_DataFile object, and the share on which the file or directory resides, as specified by the Permission argument.
+This method is inherited from CIM\_LogicalFile.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '57eadc2e-36ef-4d3c-932f-6f7fafb2b9a4'
+ms.assetid: 57eadc2e-36ef-4d3c-932f-6f7fafb2b9a4
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'GetEffectivePermission method of the CIM\_DataFile class'
+title: GetEffectivePermission method of the CIM\_DataFile class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # GetEffectivePermission method of the CIM\_DataFile class